CiscoTestAutomation/CL-DEVWKS-2808/workshop.md

 ## Defining a Testbed YAML File

-Unicon connection classe are a portable way to get into a single device.
+Unicon connection class is a portable way to get into a single device.
 However, when it comes to real networks, often there is an array of devices that are interconnected, and much more information that describes each device.
 This is where testbed file comes in.